ArnoldDP/OStim-Community-Modlist/README.md

  ### Music

- Just like SFX, the vanilla audio has been improved and a lot of new music has been added.
-Also, like the SFX changes, the additions can be incredibly subjective and are easily disabled by scrolling down to the ***Sounds*** seperator in MO2
+ Just like SFX, the vanilla audio has been improved and several new songs have been added.
+This kind of stuff is rather subjective so feel free to disable Around the Fire, Nyghtfall, and Nordenhamr, if you only want the vanilla OST.

  </details>